-For ISAP Students and Analysts: you must contact the front office at least one hour before Zoom events you plan to attend in order to receive the unique Zoom Meeting ID and password.
+For ISAP Students and Analysts: you must contact the front office at least 24 hours before Zoom events you plan to attend in order to receive the unique Zoom Meeting ID and password.

 What do I need to do to attend a lecture using Zoom?